Imagine that, after playing for weeks at an online casino, you have finally won a considerable prize.

 The verification of your casino account is typically one of those times when things can go horribly wrong.
 During this verification, the casino checks to see if you are who you say you are.
 This process is known as Know Your Client (KYC).

 Did you enter an incorrect name?
-Or an incorrect address?
-Then in many cases you can whistle for your money.
-Sometimes players fill in a different name in order to open duplicate accounts.
+Or a wrong address?
+Then in many cases, you can kiss your winnings goodbye.
+Sometimes, players fill in a different name to open duplicate accounts.

 Be accurate and honest when submitting your personal data.